enoldev/espresso-hyperlane-example/espresso-app/README.md

   --private-key <PRIVATE-KEY> --chain 1918988905
 ```

 2. Now, Hyperlane will pick up the message and relay it to the destination chain.
-To verify the counter call the `number()` function on the Appchain’s contract.
+To verify the counter, call the `number()` function on the Appchain’s contract.

 ```bash
 cast call <SMART-CONTRACT-ADDRESS-ON-APPCHAIN> "number()" \